Du4nG/SSG-2/content/posts/loop/index.md

 Extroverts always want the introverts to talk more, yet no one is telling the extroverts to shut the fvck up.
 Anh đón gió đêm, làn gió đó thổi qua em.
 Như vậy có tính chúng ta ôm nhau không

-"The perfect kind of weakness
-The sickly kind of sweetness

-You’re my enemy and my light
-Darkest night, The curse of you and I
-Maybe if we could turn back time
-We’ll survive, the curse of you and I"

 柔弱
 最後の砦